 5. March 2018

 Tipped as wooden spooners by many, the Warriors remained unbeaten at the end of March, slaying a host of hoodoos along the way.
-Backing up their maiden win in Perth over Souths in Round 1 with a solid victory over Gold Coast at Mount Smart, the Warriors went 3-0 for the first time ever with an extraordinary escape in Canberra, before trouncing the hotshot Roosters 30-6 in Sydney despite missing a host of top-liners.
+Backing up their maiden win in Perth over Souths in Round 1 with a solid victory over Gold Coast at Mount Smart, the Warriors went 3-0 for the first time ever with an extraordinary escape in Canberra courtesy of two late Shaun Johnson field goals, before trouncing the hotshot Roosters 30-6 in Sydney despite missing a host of top-liners.

 The latter win represented the Warriors’ first four-match winning streak since 2013 (see No.6) and three consecutive victories on the road for the first time since 2011 – a world away from the nine-game losing streak the club ended 2017 on.

-But it’s the manner of the wins that has been so uplifting for Warriors fans as their team shape as a genuine top-four contender for the first time in more than a decade.
+But it was the manner of the wins that was been so uplifting for Warriors fans as their team shaped as a genuine top-four contender for the first time in more than a decade.
+They ultimately finished eighth – though only two points off the minor premiers – before succumbing in the first week of the playoffs…and slumping to 13th in 2019.

 4. September 2003